ekoontz/italianquiz/README.md

 ## Introduction

-A web application to drill basic aspects of Italian grammar.
+A web application to drill basic aspects of grammar.
 It is written in Clojure, a Lisp that runs on the Java Virtual Machine (JVM).
 The grammatical and lexical formalism is based on <a href="http://en.wikipedia.org/wiki/Head-driven_phrase_structure_grammar">Head